What is hip pinning?

 Your healthcare provider will tell you when to start moving around and how much weight

 to put on your leg.
-He or she may instruct you to not put your full weight on your
+They may instruct you to not put your full weight on your leg

 Your provider may give you instructions on what types of activities you can and can’t